End of Retreat & Kathina Ceremony

-Join us for an especially festive sharing of the Dharma with our fifth annual Kathina ceremony and celebration.
+Join us for an especially festive Dharma day as we combine our celebration to end the Vajrasattva Retreat with our sixth annual Kathina ceremony.

 The Abbey’s American version includes a procession, gift exchange, Dharma talk, and a vegetarian potluck.